awulkiew/graphical-debugging/README.md

 ##### Direct memory access

 The extension attempts to obtain data through direct memory access if possible.
-From this feature benefit all supported contiguous containers of fundamental numeric types and geometries using such coordinate types.
+From this feature benefit all supported containers of fundamental numeric types and geometries using such coordinate types.
 E.g.:
   * `std::array<float>`
   * `std::vector<double>`
   * `std::deque<std::pair<float> >`